 At least one such scenario has raised legal questions about sending literal crap in the mail.
 Last year, an Iowa woman entered a legal battle with her neighbors after being charged with harassment for mailing a bag of cow dung to them because they complained about her dog barking.

 Canada Post would neither confirm nor deny that mailing feces is allowed, but the practice does appear to meet its guidelines on biological matter, as long as it's not poisonous or infectious, won't soil other mail or postal equipment, or emit an offensive odor, and is packaged properly.
 The US Postal Service has actually gone on record to say that "yes, [poop] can be mailed," but it needs to meet its "strict guidelines."

-Legal experts have advised that it's not necessarily the act of mailing feces that's problematic, since, generally speaking, it isn't dangerous, but it's the sender's intent and the context of their relationship with the recipient that could potentially make the person legally liable.
-It would however be "unlikely" for someone to face any criminal liability, according to Toronto criminal defense lawyer Brian Weingarten.
+Legal experts have advised that it's not necessarily the act of mailing feces that's problematic, since, generally speaking, it isn't dangerous, but it's the sender's intent and the context of his or her relationship with the recipient that could potentially make the person legally liable.
+It would, however, be "unlikely" for someone to face any criminal liability, according to Toronto criminal defense lawyer Brian Weingarten.

 Weingarten says that any case would have to prove not only that it was a real threat, but also that it was done with malicious intent or recklessness.

 "It's probably going to be an inconvenience, and the person's probably not going to be happy, but I think it would be a very unusual circumstance for it to really amount to a criminal charge," he says.
 "Courts don't like to deal with things that are jokes or pranks in a criminal context."